miroslavpopovic/minimal-apis-sample/README.md

 ﻿# ASP.NET Core Minimal APIs sample

-This is a sample code for the presentation "Minimal APIs in ASP.NET Core 6+".
+This is a sample code for the presentation "Minimal APIs in ASP.NET Core".

 ## Presentations